dominiksaul/HEIG-VD-cld-workshop/README.md

 ### STEP 01
 ```
 //given -> starting context
-User isn't logged to application and try to access the website
+The NodeJS chat application is deployed on OpenShift.
 //when -> event to produce
-At the start, when user want to access the application
+The NodeJS chat application tries to connect to the PostgreSQL database.
-//then - > expected result
+//then -> expected result
-Redirected to KeyCloak for authentication
+The NodeJS chat application successfully connects to the PostgreSQL database hosted on OpenShift.
 ```

 ### STEP 02
 ```
-// given -> starting context
+//given -> starting context
-User is authenticated via Keycloak.
+The Keycloak instance is deployed on OpenShift.
-// when -> event to produce
+//when -> event to produce
-User tries to access the application,
+The Keycloak instance tries to connect to its PostgreSQL database.
-// then -> expected result
+//then -> expected result
-Access is granted to the chat application.
+The Keycloak instance successfully connects to its PostgreSQL database hosted on OpenShift.
 ```

 ### STEP 03
 ```
-// given -> starting context
+//given -> starting context
-User is logged into the application and tries to use the chat feature.
+The NodeJS chat application and Keycloak are both deployed and configured.
-// when -> event to produce
+//when -> event to produce
-User sends a message in the chat,
+A user attempts to access the NodeJS chat application.
-// then -> expected result
+//then -> expected result
-Message is stored in the PostgreSQL database and displayed to other users.
+The user is redirected to Keycloak for authentication and, upon successful authentication, is allowed access to the chat application.
 ```

 ### STEP 04
 ```
-// given -> starting context
+//given -> starting context
-User is authenticated via Keycloak.
+The NodeJS chat application is running, and users are actively using it.
-// when -> event to produce
+//when -> event to produce
-User tries to logout in the Application,
+The OpenShift cluster is scaled up to add more instances of the NodeJS chat application.
-// then -> expected result
+//then -> expected result
-The user is logged out and has to reconnect itself again.
+New instances of the NodeJS chat application are successfully created, and the application remains fully functional and accessible.
 ```

 ### STEP 05
 ```
-// given -> starting context
+//given -> starting context
-User account exists with a specific password.
+The NodeJS chat application is using PostgreSQL for data storage.
-// when -> event to produce
+//when -> event to produce
-Infrastructure is restarted
+The OpenShift cluster is restarted.
-// then -> expected result
+//then -> expected result
-The useraccount still exists with the same password
+All data in PostgreSQL (chat messages and user accounts) remains intact and accessible after the restart.
 ```

 ### STEP 06
 ```
-// given -> starting context
+//given -> starting context
-User has send a message to another user which is saved in the DB.
+Keycloak is configured to use PostgreSQL for storing user accounts.
-// when -> event to produce
+//when -> event to produce
-Infrastructure is restarted
+The OpenShift cluster is restarted.
-// then -> expected result
+//then -> expected result
-The message still exists in the DB and is correctly shown in the app
+All user accounts and authentication data in PostgreSQL remain intact and accessible after the restart.
 ```

 ## Cost

 <analysis of load-related costs.>
-* AWS Hosting: Costs associated with running the OpenShift cluster on AWS.
-* Persistent Storage: Costs for the storage volumes used by PostgreSQL and Keycloak.
+* OpenShift can be used on the RedHat Developer Platform for free for 30 Days.
 * Licencing Costs: NodeJS, PostgreSQL and KeyCloak are open source.

 <option to reduce or adapt costs (practices, subscription)>
-* Use AWS free Tier
-* Use OpenShift locally or in the Sandbox (30 days trial) during developpement
+* Use OpenShift locally instead in the Sandbox (30 days trial) during developpement (Not possible on Debian Computers)

 ## Return of experience